mcp-shark/mcp-shark/mcp-server/README.md

 The server will start on `http://localhost:9851/mcp`

-**Note:** When running directly, ensure you have a valid configuration file at `temp/mcps.json` before starting.
+**Note:** When running directly, ensure you have a valid configuration file at `~/.mcp-shark/mcps.json` before starting.
+The UI handles configuration automatically when using the recommended workflow.

 ## 📖 Usage